adobe/xmp-toolkit-rs/README.md

 ## Breaking changes in 0.x series

+### Upgrading to 0.7 from earlier versions

+The `XmpMeta::array_property` method has been renamed to `XmpMeta::property_array` to make it consistent with the other typed property getters.

 ### Upgrading to 0.6 from earlier versions

 The `XmpMeta::property` method has been changed to return `Option<XmpValue<String>>`